dzekelid/users/_listings/soundcloud/users-user-id-followings-contact-id-json-delete.md

 ---
 swagger: "2.0"
 info:
-  title: SoundCloud
+  title: SoundCloud Delete User Following
-  description: Access, host, upload, and comment on audio.
+  description: Removes the user with the id contact_id from the givens user's list
+    of contacts.
   version: 1.0.0
 host: api.soundcloud.com
 basePath: /